Why it’s okay to change career

 Jobs for life no longer apply

-The demise of secure work is unwelcome for many, but for others it’s a blessing in disguise: Changing direction is becoming increasingly common, bringing variety, interest and fluidity to modern careers.
-And with more and more education options – including coding bootcamps – changing horses midstream is not nearly as unusual as it once was.
+The demise of secure work is unwelcome for many, but for others, it’s a blessing in disguise: Changing direction is becoming increasingly common, bringing variety, interest and fluidity to modern careers.
+And with more and more education options – including coding bootcamps – changing courses midstream is not nearly as unusual as it once was.
 The same can be said if you change career.